 This report summarizes and compares the impact evaluation and reporting practices of the diverse group of investors at the vanguard of the impact investing movement, who became the GIIN.

 Impact Measurement Approaches: Recommendations to Impact Investors

-The report explores answers to several questions, such as:
+This report explores answers to several questions posed by the GIIN:

 • How can investors know whether they are in fact helping or hindering progress toward the goal of an environmentally sustainable, healthy, dignified economy?